Le-Bennou/ThreeHTML/doc/threeScene.md

 ## Attributes

-- ❌ src
+-  src
-    Load a scene from a file and put it in the world
-- ❌ assets
-    Load a scene from a file but keep it in memory (not visible)
+    Load a scene from a file

-<small>❌ => not implemented yet but will be soon</small>